Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Post](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/Bookings.png "[Post]")

+- [FY/MONTH/JOURNAL]
-Click the [FY/MONTH/JOURNAL] button to display the select fiscal year window.
+Click this button to display the select fiscal year window.
 For detailed information, see [Fiscal year](./00a_FiscalYear.md) and [Select a fiscal year](../Operation/01_SelectFiscalYear.md).

-New fiscal years can be created, edited or deleted.
+If necessary, new fiscal years can be created, edited or deleted.
 For detailed information about managing fiscal years, see [Manage the fiscal year](../Integration/04_ManageFiscalYear.md).

 ## EDIT